hellodommy/cs3245-hw/HW2/README.txt

 description of each file.
 Make sure your submission's files are named and formatted correctly.

-index.py - indexes corpus into dictionary and postings file search.py - conducts search on the indexed corpus utility.py - contains utility methods used by index.py and search.py
+index.py           - indexes corpus into dictionary and postings file search.py          - conducts search on the indexed corpus data.py            - holds the dictionary in memory and contains methods to read from it infix_optimizer.py - contains classes and methods to optimize an infix boolean query eval.py            - contains methods to evaluate a postfix boolean expression query utility.py         - contains general utility methods used by methods in the other files

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[x] We, A0189690L and A0000000X, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[x] We, A0189690L and A0190198W, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, we expressly vow that we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or